-For FY2019, the AC held four meetings.
-During each of these meetings, the AC reviewed the quarterly financial reports prepared by the Management, including all supporting schedules such as the Group's trade debtors ageing, and movement in allowance for expected credit losses.
+For FY2020, the AC held four meetings to review the quarterly financial reports prepared by the Management, including all supporting schedules such as the Group's trade debtors ageing, and movement in allowance for expected credit losses.
 The AC also reviewed the Group's stock ageing, and movement in stock allowances.
 Other matters reviewed included: the Group's operating expenses, the top 5 product lines as well as the availability and utilisation of the Group's banking lines.
 The AC reviewed the operating cycles of the Group so as to ensure that the Group operates at an efficient level.
 It also reviewed key financial ratios, such as Return on Assets ("ROA"), Return on Equity ("ROE"), and Total Shareholders' Return ("TSR"); the TSR determines the returns for shareholders vis-a-vis their cost of capital for investing in the Group.